muspriandi/dynamic-route-using-swagger2.0/readme.md

 # Dynamic Route API Gateway with Microservices

 This repository contains an API Gateway implemented in Go and two microservices (`member-service` and `order-service`) built with Node.js.
 The API Gateway dynamically loads routes from Swagger 2.0 specifications, forwarding requests to the appropriate microservices.
-Each service is modular, scalable, and designed for easy integration.

 ---